 The decision.
 President José Raúl Mulino’s government is weighing whether to allow First Quantum’s mine to reopen, a call the whole forecast hangs on.

-Panama’s Panama growth forecast for the next two years now rests on one decision: whether to reopen the huge copper mine it shut in 2023.
-The country’s own industrialists say the difference is the gap between a strong economy and a merely steady one.
+Panama’s Panama growth forecast for the next two years now rests on one decision.
+The question is whether to reopen the huge copper mine it shut in 2023.

 One Mine Now Decides Whether Panama Grows Fast or Slow.
 (Photo internet reproduction)